 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-After leaving this body, let me reach (when considering the body different from the soul) mOksham (spiritual realm) which is having the goodness (of bliss) or heaven (which is fake joy or a misconceived joy) or naraka – hell (which is filled with sorrow), or let me not go anywhere and get finished (when considering the body the same as the soul) here itself.
-But let me always have the bliss (caused by continuous remembrance) of not forgetting sarvEsvaran‘s any of these qualities (which win over his devotees and make them fully depend on him) of the various forms in which he is born though he has no reason to take birth [one is assuming a particular birth due to their karma – since bhagavAn is not bound by any karma, he is not forced into any birth – but he assumes different births due to his own desire].
+After leaving this body, let me reach (when considering the body to be different from the soul) mOksham (spiritual realm) which is having the goodness (of bliss) or heaven (which is fictitious joy or a misconceived joy) or naraka – hell (which is filled with sorrow), or let me not go anywhere and get finished (when considering the body to be the same as the soul) here itself.
+But let me always have the bliss (caused by continuous remembrance) of not forgetting sarvEsvaran‘s any of these qualities (which win over his devotees and make them fully depend on him) of the various forms in which he is born though he has no reason to take birth [one is assuming a particular birth due to his or her karma – since bhagavAn is not bound by any karma, he is not forced into any birth – but he assumes different births due to his own desire].
 Both previous pAsuram and this pAsuram are AzhwAr‘s monologue (instead of speaking face to face with perumAL).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 See nampiLLai‘s vyAkyAnam.